How to Use a Proxy With Python Requests in 2024

 • How to use a premium proxy.

 Proxies help you bypass anti-bot systems.
 Yet, some proxies are more reliable than others, and ZenRows offers the best on the market.
-With it, you'll get access to a reliable rotating proxy system with a simple API call.
+With it, you'll get access to a reliable rotating proxy system.